josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 How to treat:

 - Put them inside
-- Confined outdoor space (eg electric fence or leash)
+- Confined outdoor space (eg. electric fence or leash)
-- Reduce the amount of time outside (eg keep indoors early morning and late afternoon when birds feed)
+- Reduce the amount of time outside (eg. keep indoors early morning and late afternoon when birds feed)
 - Attach a bell to its collar to alert wildlife
-- Use a collar that visually alerts wildlife (eg Birdsbesafe)
+- Use a collar that visually alerts wildlife (eg. Birdsbesafe)

 ## Recap <!-- omit in toc -->